garcia50/rales_engine/README.md

 Run `$ bundle`

 #### Three:
-Check inside the data directory and make sure you have the following csv files

-CSV files: customers.csv, invoice_items.csv, invoices.csv, items.csv, merchants.csv, transactions.csv.

-If you do not, visit here and load in the files: `https://github.com/turingschool-examples/sales_engine/tree/master/data`

-#### Four:
 Setup up database

 `rake db:create db:migrate`

 If you run into an error about citext, run the following commands:
   1. Run the your database -> `$ psql`